library-data-platform/ldlite/README.md

 LDLite is a lightweight reporting tool for Okapi-based services.
-It is part of the Library Data Platform project and provides basic LDP functions without requiring the platform to be installed.
+It is part of the Library Data Platform project and provides basic LDP functions without requiring the server to be installed.

 Features
 --------

+* Queries Okapi-based modules and transforms the data for easier reporting

+* Full SQL query support on transformed data, using an embedded database

-* LDLite provides very lightweight LDP functions, with no infrastructure needed.
-It requires only Python, and Okapi access to send CQL queries.
+* No LDP server needed; only Python, and Okapi access to send CQL queries

-* Full SQL query support.
-By default it uses an embedded DuckDB analytic database stored in a local file (no set up needed), and also supports PostgreSQL as an option.

-* Easy installation: `pip install ldlite`
+* Easy installation (`pip install ldlite`)

-* Works with Jupyter Notebook and Python's data science ecosystem.
+* Supports DuckDB and PostgreSQL database systems

 * Open source